Welcome

 • Appeals in civil cases follow a strict hierarchy; the destination depends on the original judge and court.

-• Valid grounds of appeal are errors of law, fact, or serious procedural irregularity.
+• Valid grounds of appeal are errors of law, fact, or serious procedural or other irregularity; mere disagreement is insufficient.

 • Most appeals require permission, granted only if there is a real prospect of success or another compelling reason.

-• Leapfrog appeals require a certificate of general public importance and Supreme Court permission.
+• Leapfrog appeals require a certificate of general public importance and Supreme Court permission, and are rare.

 Key Terms and Concepts